GrayAreaorg/festival-video-archive/README.md

 A filterable archive of videos from the [Gray Area Festival](https://grayareafestival.io), consisting of in-person and virtual conference talks, presentations, and group panels.
 The videos in the archive are currently hosted on the Gray Area [YouTube Channel](https://www.youtube.com/@grayareaorg), which is currently the source of video metadata.

-The archive is built entirely client-side with flat-file JSON files, and includes english captions for each video, which improves accessibility and encourages filtering, searching, NLP analysis, and/or experimentation with LLMs.
+The archive is built statically with flat-file JSON files and includes english captions for each video, which improves accessibility and encourages filtering, searching, NLP analysis, and/or experimentation with LLMs.
 Contributions are welcome.
 These `.vtt` formatted caption files are stored alongside the video metadata JSON in the [data/videos](data/videos/) folder.

 Preliminary work has been carried out to allow users to filter videos by various curated topics ordered by the [frequency of key-words](data/wordcount.txt), and [word-count per video](data/wordcount_video_stats.txt) generated from the video captions.
 View these files in the [data/topics](data/topics/).